mariabaladuggimpudi/attention-transformer/README.md

 # attention-transformer
-Understand and explore the Attention is all you need paper along with the source code
+Understand and explore the "Attention Is All You Need" paper along with the source code